Ian Bostridge: Since 2000

 In the summer of 2000 Bostridge gave the fifth annual Edinburgh University Festival Lecture entitled "Music and Magic".

 In 2004, Bostridge was made CBE for his services to music.
 He is an Hon RAM, honorary fellow of Corpus Christi College, St John's College, and Wolfson College Oxford, and was awarded an honorary doctorate by the University of St Andrews in 2003.
 He was Humanitas Professor of Classical Music and Education at the University of Oxford, 2014–15 (part of the Humanitas Programme).
 In 2020/21 he was a visiting professor at Munich's Hochschule for Music and Theatre.
 From 2022 on he is giving courses on Schubert Lieder at the Music and Arts University of the City of Vienna.

 He gave the inaugural Nicholas Breakspear lecture, "Classical Attitudes: Latin and music through the ages" at the University of Trondheim in 2015; and the annual BIRTHA lecture, "Humanity in Song: Schubert's Winter Journey" at the University of Bristol in the same year.
 He delivered the Lincoln Kirstein Lecture, "Song and Dance", at NYU in 2016.
-He gave the Berlin Family Lectures at the University of Chicago in April 2021.
+He gave the Berlin Family Lectures at the University of Chicago in April 2021 and the Anthony Hecht Lectures at Bard College in October 2025.

 Bostridge had his own year-long Perspectives series at Carnegie Hall in 2005/6, and a twelve-month residency at the Barbican in 2008, "Homeward Bound".
 He has had a Carte Blanche season at the Concertgebouw and further artistic residencies in Luxembourg, Hamburg, the Schubertiade Schwarzenberg and the Wigmore Hall.

 On 11 November 2009 Bostridge sang Agnus Dei from Benjamin Britten's War Requiem, at the Armistice Day service in Westminster Abbey.
 This uses the words of war poet Wilfred Owen's "At a Calvary near the Ancre".
 The service marked the loss of the WWI generation, whose last members died earlier the same year.
 Bostridge performed Kurt Weill's anti-war Four Walt Whitman Songs in 2014.
 He also has a long history with directing and performing The Threepenny Opera.